pyinstaller/pyinstaller/doc/spec-files.rst

 The ``bundle_identifier`` will have the value you specify with the :option:`--osx-bundle-identifier` option.

-An :file:`Info.plist` file is an important part of a Mac OS X app bundle.
+An :file:`Info.plist` file is an important part of a macOS app bundle.
 (See the `Apple bundle overview`_ for a discussion of the contents of ``Info.plist``.)